-To monitor beam current, a Faraday cup is located on the west side, or back of the chamber.
+To monitor beam current, a Faraday cup is located at the back of the chamber.
 The cup itself is made from carbon, and it is operated with a pneumatic valve that allows motion into or out of the beam path.
 The Faraday cup can be controlled, and the beam current data can be viewed, remotely with the accelerator interface software.
 A quartz viewer is located directly downstream of the faraday cup.
 The cup must be moved out of the beam path to view the beam spot at the back of the chamber.

-Figure (14).
+Figure (18).
 View from ECU's PIXE CCD camera